 Accessing metadata from an instance

-Most often, you want to access metadata from a running instance and use it to bootstrap an instance.
-This topic describes the general procedure for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
+Most often, you want to collect metadata from a running instance and use it to bootstrap another virtual server instance.
+Review the general procedure and step-by-step instructions for enabling the metadata service, creating an instance identity access token, and accessing the metadata.

 General procedure to access instance metadata